 Biography

-Gever's work is focused on making the unseen visible.
-Through custom-built physics simulations, he explores tension, turbulence, release, and transformation at the instant of their highest intensity, translating extreme or sublime moments (tsunamis, collisions, combustion, the waveform of human laughter) into three-dimensional printed sculpture or monumental projection installation.
-His practice engages questions of human perception, collective feeling, ecology, and the relationship between technological systems and emotional life.
+Uncontrollable power, unpredictability, and cataclysmic extremes are the sources of his work.
+Through custom-built physics simulations, Gever captures tension, turbulence, release, and transformation at the instant of their highest intensity, translating sublime or catastrophic moments (tsunamis, collisions, combustion, the waveform of human laughter) into three-dimensional printed sculpture or monumental projection installation.
+Beauty, he insists, can come from the strangest of places in the most horrific events.
+His art addresses these collisions of opposites: destruction and beauty, fear and hope, seduction and betrayal.

 This trajectory finds its most direct expression in FORCES: The Physics of Feeling, a major new body of work and exhibition at The Disruptive Gallery in London, where emotion is approached not as illustration but as a physical event, shaped through pressure, gravity, friction, containment, and release.

 Earlier works include Uncanny State: Notion of Acceptance, which translated the choreography of Sharon Eyal and music by Rosey Chan into computational digital sculpture; Water Dancer and Fire Dancer, public commissions during Eurovision 2019 in Tel Aviv; #Laugh (2017), the first artwork ever created in space, produced aboard the International Space Station in collaboration with NASA and Made In Space; and CLEANSING, a 400-meter façade projection commissioned by ZKM | Center for Art and Media for Karlsruhe Palace.
 His work has been presented alongside J.M.W.
-Turner and Gerhard Richter in Turner and the Tradition of the Sublime, and at the Lichtsicht 5 Projection Biennale curated by Peter Weibel, alongside William Kentridge, Robert Wilson, and Random International.
+Turner and Gerhard Richter in Turner and the Tradition of the Sublime, and at the Lichtsicht 5 Projection Biennale, curated by Peter Weibel, alongside William Kentridge, Robert Wilson, and Random International.

 His projects have been exhibited and commissioned by institutions including ZKM | Center for Art and Media and the Rijksmuseum, and received coverage in Wired, Financial Times, CNN, Ars Electronica, IEEE Potentials, and Art in Orbit: Art Objects and Spaceflight (Bloomsbury, 2024).
 He is the recipient of the Technarte Bilbao International Art and Technology Award (Museo Guggenheim Bilbao, 2017), a finalist in the World Technology Awards (2018), and a laureate of Beyond Bauhaus (The Bauhaus Association, 2019).